-Email templates in Gmail (and GMass) were the first thing multiple asked about in GMass’s new Facebook group.
+Email templates in Gmail (and GMass) were the first thing multiple people asked about in GMass’s new Facebook group.

 This is a great question.
 Many of the popular email platforms (the Mailchimps of the world and such) offer pre-designed HTML email templates and/or drag-and-drop email builders.